gbradley/laravel-api-resource/readme.md

 **Direct loading** - this always loads relations, often resulting in non-eager loaded queries being executed to generate data which the front-end may not need.

-**When loaded** - this returns relations when they are already loaded, expecting the controller to handle loading.
-However, you may also have business logic that loads relations (such as summing up values), meaning your response structure may be affected by internal side-effects.
+**Conditional loading** - this returns relations only when they are already loaded, deffering loading to the controller.
+However, your business logic may also load relations (for example inside an event handler), meaning your response structure can be affected by internal side-effects.

 Instead, this package allows controllers to explicitly define which relations the resource *can* expose, with the resource determining which relations it *will* expose.
 These can either be *required* relations, which will always be exposed, or *optional* relations, which will be exposed if specified in the current request.
 The result is a flexible system which also utilises eager-loading.